turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 - `selector` used to target HTML elements on our web pages that we want to style
 - `rule` selector(s) and a declaration block come together to create a rule

+## Warm Up

+Answer the following questions in your notebook.
+Be ready to share out your answer as if you were in an interview.
+- What is the difference between HTML and CSS?
+- List at least two ways an element can be targeted in CSS, and write out the syntax.
+- List at least three CSS properties and explain what they do.

 ## What is CSS?

 It’s a “style sheet language” that lets you style the HTML elements on your page.
 CSS works _with_ HTML, but isn't HTML.
 CSS controls the positioning, sizing, colors, and specific fonts on your page.
 There is a `class` and `id` attribute available to use on __every__ HTML element.
 In addition to the plain old element names themselves, these attributes allow you to create "targets" for both your CSS and JavaScript.
 They are hooks that you can use to manipulate the look and behavior of your HTML elements.